10 Great Places to Go Apple Picking Near DC

 All of the apple picking farms and orchards listed below are within easy driving distance of DC.
-A few of them even made our list of best pumpkin patches near DC.
-Remember that farm conditions and produce availability change throughout the season, so be sure to call or check the farms' websites before you visit.
+A few of them even made our lists of the best pumpkin patches near DC and fun fall festivals near DC for kids and families.
+Remember that farm conditions and produce availability change throughout the season, so call or check the farms' websites before you visit.

-Read on for our list of eight great places to go apple picking near DC.
+Read on for our list of 10 great places to go apple picking near DC.

 This family-owned orchard, more than 250 years old, is open year-round.
 It offers a variety of fruits and vegetables, from cherries in early summer to apples and pumpkins in the fall.
 There is no entry fee, and pets are allowed.
 Call the orchard or check its Facebook page for operating days and hours and to see when apple picking starts.
 Note: Crooked Run Orchard does not accept credit cards, so be sure to bring cash or a check with you.

 Apple picking season at Great Country Farms runs from late August through early October, with Honeycrisp apples available in August, followed by Gala, Jonagold, Jonafree, Candy Crisp, Ruby Jon, and Fuji varieties in September and October.
-Admission is $10 for ages 3-17 and 55+ and $12 for ages 18-54 for a three-hour visit (not including the price of the fruit), while kids 2 and under are free.
-But a load of additional activities, including a ninja obstacle course, various play structures, giant slides, farm animals, and more make the admission fee well worth it.
-Leashed dogs are allowed, but not in the picking fields.
+There is an entry fee, but a load of additional activities—including a ninja obstacle course, various play structures, giant slides, farm animals, and much more—make the fee well worth it.
 Be sure to try the farm's famous apple cider donuts!

-With a variety of apples ready to pick as early as August—plus a market, a full kitchen, and a playground—Mackintosh Fruit Farm is a great orchard for families looking to pick their own fruit.
-The farm charges a $2 entry fee for anyone age 5 and older, plus the price of what you pick.
-Dogs are allowed on leash, but not in areas where crops grow on the ground.
+With a variety of apples ready to pick as early as August—plus a market, a full kitchen, and a playground—Mackintosh Fruit Farm is a great place for families to go apple picking near DC.
+The farm charges a small entry fee for anyone age 5 and older, plus the price of what you pick.
+Dogs are allowed on a leash, but not in areas where crops grow on the ground.
 The farm is open to pick your own fruits, vegetables, and flowers on Thursdays through Sundays from 8am-5pm through October 31.

 Ripe apples are ready for picking at Marker-Miller Orchards.
 Photo courtesy of Marker-Miller Orchards

 Homestead Farm is open seven days a week, 9am-5pm, rain or shine.
 Apple picking season generally starts in late August or early September and runs through late October, with different varieties ripening at different times.
-Admission to the farm costs $2 per person over age 1, and produce is sold separately by the pound.
+There's a small fee to enter the farm for anyone over age 1, and produce is sold separately by the pound.
 Before or after you pick, you can visit the farm animals.
 There's also a refreshment stand open on Saturdays and Sundays.

-This farm offers a variety of pick your own fruits and veggies from late May/early June through early November.
-More than 20 varieties of apples are available, starting with Ginger Gold in mid August and ending with Pinky Lady and Goldrush apples in late October through early November.
+Larriland Farm offers a variety of pick-your-own fruits and veggies from late May/early June through early November.
+More than 20 varieties of apples are available, starting with Ginger Gold in mid-August and ending with Pink Lady and Goldrush apples in late October through early November.
 Call the farm before you leave to confirm produce availability.
 Larriland Farm also offers tractor-drawn hayrides and other fall activities.
 Admission is free, with produce sold by the container, which you can purchase when you arrive.
-The farm is open 9am-5 or 6pm most days during the season.
+The farm is open 9am-5pm or 6pm most days during the season.